In This Section

 If winter biking is more your speed, check out the Steinhaugen Recreation Area in eastern Portage County, just north of Jordan Park.
 The new 270-acre park allows fat tire bikers when conditions exist.

 Want to cover some more ground?
 The region’s best cross-country skiing trails can be found on the Plover River segment of the Green Circle Trail and at Standing Rocks County Park.
-With downhill skiing and newly added snow making equipment at Standing Rocks, this is a great choice when Mother Nature doesn’t cooperate.
+Standing Rocks also offers lighted segments, in addition to fat tire and snowshoeing options.

 For more winter fun head over to Iverson Park.
-Bring a sled and enjoy the sledding hills or, try the toboggan run.
+Bring a sled and enjoy the sledding hills or, try snowshoeing along the Plover River.
 For a little more speed explore 300 miles of snowmobiling trails throughout the county, many conveniently located near lodging just off of the trail.

 Explore more Winter Recreation in the Stevens Point Area here.